mtc2000/AnyTrustDKG/README.md

 Each instance has 2 vCPUs and 4 GB RAM and runs in Amazon Linux 2023 AMI 2023.4.20240416.0 x86_64 HVM kernel-6.1 image.
 Difference is expected when the testing environment varies.

 Due to the limit of budget, we will not provide AWS access to AEC reviewers.
-Instead, we provide (1) instructions to simulate end-to-end experiments on a (multi-core) local machine, (2) analysis of the raw logs in [later section](#analyze-raw-logs-05-compute-minutes), and (3) a copy of our testing framework on AWS in [later section](#run-cloud-based-end-to-end-test-1-2-human-hours-3-5-compute-minutes-per-node-per-repeat-per-experiment-configuration-4-gb-ram-per-ec2-node).
+Instead, we provide (1) instructions to simulate end-to-end experiments on a (multicore) local machine, (2) analysis of the raw logs in [later section](#analyze-raw-logs-05-compute-minutes), and (3) a copy of our testing framework on AWS in [later section](#run-cloud-based-end-to-end-test-1-2-human-hours-3-5-compute-minutes-per-node-per-repeat-per-experiment-configuration-4-gb-ram-per-ec2-node).

 In E2E local simulation, multiple local nodes (processes) are spawn to simulate multiple AWS EC2 instances in our original experiments and each local node may consume about 500 MB RAM.
 Nevertheless, we acknowledge and emphasize that the local E2E experiment are not equivalent to our original cloud experiments, and results may vary due to differences in:
 - hardware specification;